junsklee/cubrid-testtools/CTP/builder_tester/docs/DOCKER_OPTIMIZATION.md

 - Clean database directory

 ### Build Process
-1. Creates temporary Dockerfile
-2. Copies build package
+1. Generates a provisioning script on the host
+2. Launches the base tester image with the build tarball and script mounted (`docker run`)
-3. Extracts and installs CUBRID
+3. Extracts and installs CUBRID inside the running container
-4. Runs setup.sh
+4. Runs setup steps within the container
-5. Sets environment
-6. Creates image
+5. Commits the container as `cubrid-test:<commit>_<baseline>` and cleans up temporary artifacts

 ## Summary